isabelcosta/fourth-personal-website/src/pages/about.md

 ### 💼 Work

-I'm currently working as a Software Developer at [Grupo Impresa](http://www.impresa.pt/), a Portuguese group of media products.
-During my master degree, I’ve worked as an Android developer for 2+ years in a consulting agency, [INM](https://inm.pt/).
-On my third year in college, I interned at a startup, [Uniplaces](https://uniplaces.com/), where I contributed mostly to their web platform.
+I'm currently working as a Software Engineer at Globality, working with Python.
+Previously, I worked with Scala at GeoPhy, and worked as a full stack developer at Impresa.
+I was also and an Android Developer for 2 years.
+You can learn more about my professional history on [LinkedIn](https://www.linkedin.com/in/isabelcmdcosta).

 ### ℹ️ More ...